trungnt11/trungnt11.github.io/_posts/2019-09-01-fast-ai-lesson-6-notes.md

 ## Platform.ai - Assisted Image Labeling

-- Jeremy showed in his [ted talk](https://www.ted.com/talks/jeremy_howard_the_wonderful_and_terrifying_implications_of_computers_that_can_learn/up-next?language=en) in 2015 a cool demo where you can 'collaborate' with a pretrained neural network to label an unlabeled image dataset.
+- Jeremy showed in his [TED talk](https://www.ted.com/talks/jeremy_howard_the_wonderful_and_terrifying_implications_of_computers_that_can_learn/up-next?language=en) in 2015 a cool demo where you can 'collaborate' with a pretrained neural network to label an unlabeled image dataset.
 - Basically it is a UI where the images are projected from the network into a 2D space (via T-SNE or similar).
 If the model is trained well then there will be good separation between the images in this space.
 - It is an iterative process where the user labels a few images, the network trains with these labels, the network then guesses the labels, and the user can correct these and label more images.
 Repeat.
 - [Platform.ai](https://platform.ai/) is a product brought out by Jeremy that lets you do with your own image dataset that you upload.